 Of the seven commercial landfills used for disposal of hazardous waste, five are located in the United States, and two are located in Canada.
-As of December 31, 2005, the useful economic lives (for accounting purposes) of these landfills include approximately 27.9 million cubic yards of remaining capacity.
+As of December 31, 2006, the useful economic lives (for accounting purposes) of these landfills include approximately 25.5 million cubic yards of remaining capacity.
 This estimate of the useful economic lives of these landfills includes permitted airspace and unpermitted airspace that management believes to be probable of being permitted based on our analysis of various factors.
 In addition to the capacity included in the useful economic lives of these landfills, there are approximately 35.2 million cubic yards of additional unpermitted airspace capacity included in the footprints of these landfills that may ultimately be permitted.
 There can be no assurance that this unpermitted additional capacity will be permitted.

-In addition to hazardous waste landfill sites, we operate two non-hazardous industrial landfills with 0.5 million cubic yards of remaining permitted capacity.
+In addition to hazardous waste landfill sites, we operate two non-hazardous industrial landfills with 0.4 million cubic yards of remaining permitted capacity.
 These two facilities are located in the United States and have been issued operating permits under the authority of Subtitle D of RCRA.
 Prior to issuance of a permit, we must demonstrate to the permitting agency that our non-hazardous industrial landfills have, and must subsequently employ, operational programs protective of the integrity of the landfill, human health and the surrounding environment.
 Our non-hazardous landfill facilities are permitted to accept commercial industrial waste, including wastes from foundries, demolition and construction, machine shops, automobile manufacturing, printing, metal fabrications and recycling.

-The commercial hazardous landfill sector is one of the most consolidated in the hazardous treatment and disposal industry.
-The North American hazardous waste landfill disposal market is serviced by 22 facilities owned by a total of 10 companies.
+The North American hazardous waste landfill disposal market is serviced by 20 facilities owned by a total of ten companies.
 While most of these companies operate two or fewer facilities, we and Waste Management, Inc. have a significant share of the North American market.
-Other competitors include Envirosource, Inc., American Ecology Corp., EQ and Stablex Canada.
+Other competitors include Heritage Environmental Services, Envirosource, Inc., American Ecology Corp., Wayne Disposal, Inc. / EQ and Stablex Canada.